Skip to main content

 Why hire a North End specialist for siding installation

-Siding replacement on older North End homes requires the combined skills of a fiber cement installer, a carpenter capable of replicating period-correct trim profiles, and a contractor familiar with the City of Boise Historic Preservation process.
+Siding replacement on older North End homes requires the combined skills of a Hardie HZ5-certified installer, a carpenter capable of replicating period-correct 1×6 Craftsman or 1×8 Tudor profile dimensions, and a contractor with active working relationship with the City of Boise Historic Preservation Commission for the universally required Certificate of Appropriateness review.

-EPA RRP lead-safe certified — required for pre-1978 homes
+EPA RRP lead-safe certified — universal requirement on pre-1978 District housing (nearly the entire stock)

 Licensed Idaho RCE #6681702, $2M general liability, full workers' comp